GaganpreetKhurana/Financial_Assistant/README.md

 - Can manage their stock portfolio and get a prediction for a stock price/portfolio
 - User can interact with the system using a traditional web form or use the chatbot
 - Added multilingual interaction

----

-**Planned and in Progress**

 - Visualization of user data
-- Improvement/Completion of UI, e.g., Home page
-- Assessing the feature for voice-based interaction through Text to speech
+- Voice-based interaction through Text to speech

 ---